Roots of unity in $K(n)$-local rings: Introduction

 \subsection{Acknowledgements}

-I'd like to thank Tyler Lawson for suggesting this problem and reading over this paper, as well as Marc Hoyois, Catherine Ray, Alex Mennen, Matt Ando, and Paul VanKoughnett for useful conversations.
+I'd like to thank Tyler Lawson for suggesting that a result like Theorem \ref{failure2} is true, and for reading over an earlier draft of this paper.
+I'm also grateful to Matt Ando, Jeremy Hahn, Marc Hoyois, Alex Mennen, Catherine Ray, and Paul VanKoughnett for useful conversations, as well as to an anonymous reader for a careful reading of this paper and helpful suggestions on how to improve it.